-The Internal Revenue Service is offering a stellar amnesty deal to qualifying expatriates who haven’t relinquished their citizenship because of the expatriation tax burden.
+The Internal Revenue Service is offering a stellar amnesty deal to qualifying expatriates who haven’t relinquished their citizenship because of the associated tax burden.
 Below, we’ll review the new program and look at who qualifies.

 If you’re a U.S. citizen with dual residency that doesn’t qualify for the program, give us a call.
 We’ve worked with countless expats and helped them comply with the law, often for pennies on the dollar.